 Verification Checklist

-4. Clarify deliverables and timeline.
+- Clarify deliverables and timeline.
 Will you receive raw footage, edited video, or both?
 In what resolution?
 How soon after the shoot?
-At Vourly, we deliver raw 4K footage within 48 hours.
+At Vourly, we deliver raw 4K footage within 24 hours on footage-only shoots; projects that include editing deliver the finished video at project completion.

 Red flag: Any operator who offers to fly in restricted airspace "off the books" or suggests skipping permits is putting your project (and your liability) at risk.
 FAA fines for unauthorized commercial drone flights can exceed $30,000 per violation.